MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFolding.md

 The search query `/Observation?category=vital-signs` will be sent to the FHIR server, which will reduce the amount of data that the client will receive from the server.

 While the first and the second Power Query expressions will result in the same data set, the latter will, in general, result in better query performance.
-It's important to note that the second, more efficient, version of the query cannot be obtained purely through data shaping with the graphical user interface (GUI).
+It's important to note that the second, more efficient, version of the query can't be obtained purely through data shaping with the graphical user interface (GUI).
 It's necessary to write the query in the "Advanced Editor".

 The initial data exploration can be done with the GUI query editor, but it's recommended that the query be refactored with query folding in mind.
 Specifically, selective queries (filtering) should be performed as early as possible.

 ## Finding folding patterns

 The FHIR Power Query connector will only be able to perform query folding if the Power Query expressions map to known search parameters as defined by the FHIR specification.
-If you're wondering if query folding is possible, it's recommended to consult the [FHIR specification](https://hl7.org/fhir).
+If you're wondering if query folding is possible, we recommend that you consult the [FHIR specification](https://hl7.org/fhir).
 Each resource will list a set of search parameters towards the bottom of the specification page.
 You can also consult the [folding query patterns](FHIR-QueryFoldingPatterns.md) page for examples of how to write foldable Power Query Expressions for FHIR.

 ## Debugging query folding